Friday, April 10, 2026

 このサイトが役に立つと思ったら、ぜひ英語に関心のある知り合いとシェアしてください。

-From the headline of this article at CBC.com.
+From the headline of this article at Euro Weekly News.

-In the sentence above, what does "hold fast" mean?
+In the sentence above, what does "toot one’s own horn" mean?

 答えは、コメントに書いてください。